gyson/ex_type/README.md

 To help ExType infer types, following rules are required:

-1. All public functions require explicit typespec.
+1. All public functions require explicit typespecs.

-2. All recursive functions require explicit typespec.
+2. All recursive functions require explicit typespecs.

-Basically, you do not need to add typespec for non-recursive private functions.
+Basically, you do not need to add a typespec for non-recursive private functions.

 ## Usage